ashraffyi/Data-Engineering-Capstone-Project/README.md

 ## I. Definition

 ### Project Overview
+***Summary:***
 On 31 December, 2019, the World Health Organization (WHO) was informed of an outbreak of “pneumonia of unknown cause” detected in Wuhan City, Hubei Province, China.
 Initially identified as coronavirus disease 2019, it quickly came to be known widely as COVID-19 and has resulted in an ongoing global pandemic.
 As of 5 Augest, 2020, more than 18.95 million cases have been reported across 188 countries and territories, resulting in more than 0.7 million deaths.
 More than 12.14 million people have recovered.[^1]

 In response to this ongoing public health emergency, Johns Hopkins University (JHU), a private research university in Maryland, USA, developed an interactive web-based dashboard hosted by their Center for Systems Science and Engineering (CSSE).
 The dashboard visualizes and tracks reported cases in real-time, illustrating the location and number of confirmed COVID-19 cases, deaths and recoveries for all affected countries.
 It is used by researchers, public health authorities, news agencies and the general public.

+***Goal:***
-The end case is to have three tables (covidcases, masternode & hospital)  data avaliable in Redshift so that we can build on my other project [Udacity-MLEN-CapstoneProject](https://github.com/sahussain/Udacity-MLEN-CapstoneProject) to forecast number of people cases (Confirmed, Deaths, Recovered, Active), Bed Utilization Rate caused by COVID-19 for a time duration of 30-days in United States based on historical data.
+The end case is to have three tables (covidcases, masternode & hospital)  data avaliable in Redshift so that we can build on my other project [Udacity-MLEN-CapstoneProject](https://github.com/sahussain/Udacity-MLEN-CapstoneProject) to forecast number of people cases (Confirmed, Deaths, Recovered, Active), Bed Utilization Rate caused for COVID-19.
 This will help hospitals to better manage hospital's resource utilization.

+***
 In that project we will desgine a ETL procress to import csv files form [csse_covid_19_daily_reports_us](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_daily_reports_us) by JHU which enriched by mapping USA Hospital Beds data from [USA Hospital Beds - COVID-19 | Definitive Healthcare](https://console.aws.amazon.com/dataexchange/home?region=us-east-1#/subscriptions/prod-ydzs6f2cju6qc).
 The fact table we will use [UID_ISO_FIPS_LookUp_Table.csv](https://github.com/CSSEGISandData/COVID-19/blob/master/csse_covid_19_data/UID_ISO_FIPS_LookUp_Table.csv "UID_ISO_FIPS_LookUp_Table.csv")

 This project will tackel the ETL procress using the following tools: